NoelleStern/GameBricked/README.md

 3) Store the result into RAM

 And that's how eventually you get an image on your screen.<br>
 You might have noticed `HL`, `SP` and `PC` are commonly used to point to addresses.
-It's because GameBoy has a <kbd>16-bit address space</kbd>.
+It's because Game Boy has a <kbd>16-bit address space</kbd>.
 It means it only has a <kbd>2^16</kbd> aka <kbd>64KB</kbd> of available memory to work with.
 That includes both RAM, ROM and I/O. It's actually quite complicated and you can even access more than 64KB, but we didn't get there just yet.

-You might have heard that **GameBoy is an 8-bit system** and so it has an <kbd>8-bit</kbd> processor.
+You might have heard that **Game Boy is an 8-bit system** and so it has an <kbd>8-bit</kbd> processor.
 But you clearly saw it make use of 16-bit registers just now!
 But don't you worry, you weren't lied to.
 Game brick's CPU is indeed 8-bit since it was designed to perform operations on 8-bit registers.
 The 16-bit registers were a necessity to have a larger  address space and CPU is actually faking 16-bit operations to the best of it's ability using `F` register as a crutch.

 Back on track, you can read more on the registers for example [here on Pan Docs](https://gbdev.io/pandocs/CPU_Registers_and_Flags.html).